-The exuberance builds in momentum until exploding on Lundi Gras and then Mardi Gras – or Fat Tuesday – on 13 February, the day before Ash Wednesday.
-New Orleans is a city that needs little excuse to throw a party, so you can expect great things when it’s officially Carnival season.
+The exuberance builds in momentum until exploding on Mardi Gras which takes place on Fat Tuesday, the day before Ash Wednesday.
+New Orleans is a city that needs little excuse to throw a party, so you can expect great things when they celebrate Mardi Gras.

-There are thousands of activities throughout New Orleans running over the two weeks leading up to Mardi Gras, sometimes with two or three a day.
-However, the main events are the costumed parades coupled with intricately decorated floats.
-They are organised by ‘krewes’, a collection of around 50 semi-mysterious societies with names such as Rex and Zulu, each with a different character and traditions.
-In short, the scene is annually set for two of the most joyous, music-filled, decadent weeks of the year, anywhere in the world.
+There are hundreds of activities throughout New Orleans running over the two weeks leading up to Mardi Gras, sometimes with several parades a day, as different ‘krewes’ would put on elaborate costumes and parade with colossal floats.
+Krewes refer to around 50 semi-mysterious societies with names such as Rex and Zulu, each with different traditions.
+The word Krewe is also a generic term for all Carnival organisations in New Orleans.
+Check out the parade schedule and join the people of New Orleans for the most joyous, music-filled, decadent weeks of the year.

 Where to go

 Each parade has its own route – for instance, the Krewe of Orpheus may start at Napoleon Avenue and end at the Convention Centre, while the Krewe of Argus may begin at the intersection of Veterans and Houma, make a loop and end at the interaction of Veterans and Martin Behrman Avenue.
 However, most parades that focus in Uptown New Orleans will somehow go along St Charles Avenue and also through the French Quarter.
 Please check the local listings for each parade and their respective route.